Joshua W. Glotzer, Esq

-- Motor vehicle accidents—although deaths of children younger than the age of 13 from motor vehicle collisions have declined since 1975, one out of every 4 unintentional injury deaths for children younger than 13, are the result of a motor vehicle crash.
+- Motor vehicle accidents—although deaths of children younger than the age of 13 from motor vehicle collisions have declined since 1975, one out of every 4 unintentional injury deaths for children younger than 13, are the result of a car crash.
 Further facts regarding children and motor vehicle accidents:

 - The reduction in auto accident deaths among children since 1975 is almost certainly due to the use of car seats.
 Unfortunately, there are still many children who ride in vehicles unrestrained